vojtajina/grunt-bump/README.md

 If `options.createTag` is set to true, then yep, you guessed right, it's the message of that tag - description (`%VERSION%` placeholder is available).

+#### options.pull
+Type: `Boolean`
+Default value: `true`

+Pull changes from remote before pushing.
+If `options.pushTo` is defined the pull is performed from this remote.

+#### options.pullAutoCommit
+Type: `Boolean`
+Default value: `false`

+If `options.pull` is true, remote changes get pulled but not merged/committed by default.
+Set `options.pullAutoCommit` to true, if you want git to perform a merge with a auto-generated message.
+If `options.pullAutoCommit` is false and `options.commit` is true, you might get an error while performing the commit.

 #### options.push
 Type: `Boolean` or `String`
 Default value: `true`